Jakub Szefer

 E-mail: jakub.szefer@yale.edu

-Quantum Computer Hardware Cybersecurity Newsletter is my new newsletter available at: https://quantumcybersecurity.substack.com.
+Quantum Computer Hardware Cybersecurity Newsletter is my periodic newsletter about research directions in security of quantum computers: https://quantumcybersecurity.substack.com.

 Prospective students interested in Ph.D. study with our group should apply directly to the graduate school and list my name as a potential adviser so I can find the application more easily.
 Applications are reviewed in early January of each year.
 Yale undergraduate students please contact me by e-mail.